cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 To learn more about the Authorization Code Flow, see the [the Auth0 documentation](https://auth0.com/docs/flows/authorization-code-flow).

+Note that at some point in the flow you will request a token via `POST /oauth/token`.
+You will need to include an **audience** property in this request.
+The value of this `audience` property must always be `https://api.publiq.be`.

 <!-- theme: success -->

 > ##### SDK